RAF Great Ashfield: Postwar Royal Air Force use

 After the war, the airfield reverted to RAF control and it came under Maintenance Command as a sub-site for bomb storage before being finally abandoned and sold in 1955.

-Civil use
+Current use

 War memorial, Great Ashfield.
 Across the ford, steps lead up to a simple stone slab with a bronze plaque commemorating the men of the 385th Heavy Bombardment Group of the US Army Air Force who flew B17s out of the then Great Ashfield airfield.

 With the end of military control, Great Ashfield was returned to agriculture.
 Much of the concrete has been removed and sold as aggregate but a small section of the main runway was initially retained for use by civil light aircraft.
 Much of the perimeter track has been reduced to a single lane farm access road and a few wartime buildings remain in a deteriorated state.

 A memorial to those of the 385th who lost their lives flying from Great Ashfield can be seen in the village church.